kbroman/ProgrammingNotes/linux_macVM.md

 6. Don't panic.

 7. Select language, then Disk Utility, then "Show All Devices", then Erase the "VBOX HARDDISK Media".
-Then Close Disk Utility and "Install macOS".
+Then close Disk Utility and select "Install macOS".

 8. Shut down the VM, go into VirtualBox, eject the virtual CD, and restart the VM.